 - Migrating birds use the stars for navigation, as well as the sun, wind patterns, and landforms, all of which help guide them to the same locations each year.
 The earth's magnetic field also plays a part in how birds navigate during migration.

-- Birds may fly from 15-600 miles or more per day during migration, depending on when they are migrating, how far they have to go, and the conditions they face along the route.
+- Birds may fly from 15 to 600 miles or more per day during migration, depending on when they are migrating, how far they have to go, and the conditions they face along the route.
 Suitable stopovers and abundant food, water, and shelter also affect how far birds may travel in a single day.

 - Transoceanic migrants, birds who follow a migration route that crosses an ocean, may spend up to 100 hours or more in the air at a single time until they come to land.
 In extreme conditions, these birds have been known to land on ships at sea when they are desperate for rest.
 When they reach land, there are often fallouts of exhausted migrants that all congregate at the first available shelter or food source.
 Many birding festivals take place at these fallout hotspots during peak migration periods.

 - Many migratory birds have longer, more pointed wings than nonmigratory species or birds with shorter migrations.
-This wing structure is more aerodynamic with less air resistance and allows for more efficient, easier flight, particularly on long journeys.
+This wing structure is more aerodynamic with less air resistance and allows for a more efficient, easier flight, particularly on long journeys.

-- Migrating birds travel at speeds ranging from 15-50 miles per hour depending on the species, flight pattern, air temperature, and prevailing winds that can increase or decrease speed.
+- Migrating birds travel at speeds ranging from 15 to 50 miles per hour depending on the species, flight pattern, air temperature, and prevailing winds that can increase or decrease speed.